HewlettPackard/swarm-learning/docs/User/Frequently_asked_questions.md

 ## <a name="SECTION_TQT_LFS_HSB"/> How do you run Swarm Learning on GPU?

 The SL, SN, SWOP, and SWCI nodes utilize only the CPUs.
-However, the user ML nodes can run on Nvidia GPUs by using the GPU version of your underlying ML platform \(Keras/PyTorch\) and following the GPU specific instructions of your ML platform.
-For more information on starting SL and ML nodes, see *HPE Swarm Learning Installation and Configuration Guide*.
+However, the user ML nodes can run on GPUs by using the GPU version of your ML platform \(Keras/PyTorch\) and following the GPU specific instructions of your ML platform.
+For more information on [starting SL and ML nodes](/docs/Install/Running_Swarm_Learning.md).

 For Nvidia GPUS, you can set `--gpus` under `usrcontaineropts` section of the SWOP profile.
 For more information, see [https://docs.docker.com/config/containers/resource_constraints/#gpu](https://docs.docker.com/config/containers/resource_constraints/#gpu).
 If you are starting the SL and ML nodes by using the `run-sl` script, then the GPUs can be specified as appropriate environment variables by using `--ml-e` option.